process-analytics/mxgraph-svg2shape/README.md

 ## `xml2js`

-**DISCLAIMER**: this tool is at its early stage and miss a lot of features.
-See the GitHub issues (create one for any questions and prior submitting a Pull Request for discussions)
+**DISCLAIMER**: this tool is at its early stage and misses a lot of features.
+See the GitHub issues (create one for any questions and prior submitting a Pull Request for discussions).
+It is mainly developed to provide the foundation for `svg2js`

 **GOAL**: translate an XML mxGraph stencil definition into a set of corresponding javascript calls for an easy integration in JS programs